Francisstx/FreshTrace/README.md

 # FreshTrace 🌱

-A blockchain-based supply chain tracking system for agricultural products, enabling transparent farm-to-table traceability with IoT sensor integration on the Stacks blockchain.
+A blockchain-based supply chain tracking system for agricultural products, enabling transparent farm-to-table traceability with IoT sensor integration and comprehensive quality certification system on the Stacks blockchain.

 ## Overview

 FreshTrace provides a decentralized solution for tracking agricultural products from farm to consumer, ensuring transparency, authenticity, and food safety throughout the supply chain.
-Built with Clarity smart contracts on Stacks, it leverages Bitcoin's security for immutable record-keeping and integrates with IoT sensors for automated environmental monitoring.
+Built with Clarity smart contracts on Stacks, it leverages Bitcoin's security for immutable record-keeping, integrates with IoT sensors for automated environmental monitoring, and supports comprehensive quality certification tracking including organic, fair-trade, and other industry standards.

 ## Features